Perspective |Standpoint | Approach

 Follow NewsGram on Facebook

 Shafi Burfat: We hold no difference between a Hindu and a Muslim because we aren’t either of the two.
 We are Sindhi’s.
 Our Sindhudesh was surviving as a free nation since thousands of years and then came the division that strangled us with a noose around our necks.
 Many Indians won’t know this but it’s a fact that many of the ancient Vedas and scripts like the Rigveda were written near the banks of the Sindhu River.
 Such was the nature of our country but today there are extra-judicial killings of Sindhi Political Activists.
 We are a different sect; freedom is our right and ‘hum wo leke rahenge.’
 (No one can deny us our freedom).
-(Video link to this quote)

 At the expensive of coming across as a man with evident animosity towards Pakistan to support his fervor and passion for a single political cause, he expressed his repulsion.

 Shafi Burfat: Pakistan today, after 1971 (referring to the 1971 Bangladesh Liberation War) is not the Jinnah regime Pakistan or simply the country Pakistan.
 It’s a capture; capture of two things.
 There are the G3 guns of Punjab force on one side and on the other side there are Mullah’s with fatwa’s who only know how to shed blood in the name of humanity.
 JSMM is against Pakistan politically and historically due to its badge of terrorism.
-(Video link to this quote)

 Every leader has his own perception about his struggle and the future of it.
 In this case, the Sindh movement, which has been a matter of great concern in Pakistan for last 45 years, is perceived to be the next Balochistan in the eyes of media.
 Sharif Burfat puts his vision in words.

-Shafi Burfat: Modi’s recent speeches in favour of the Balochistan conflict compels me to convey my message to all your readers, Indian media, to the intellects, political leaders and policy makers of India.
+Shafi Burfat: Modi’s recent speeches in favor of the Balochistan conflict compels me to convey my message to all your readers, Indian media, to the intellects, political leaders and policy makers of India.
 Give Sindh the political and moral support it needs, establish Sindh as a separate entity and we’ll do the breaking.
 There is no need for an external force, no need for military intervention by India to do the striking.
 Adding to that, years back G.M.Syed during his India tour and then during the Geneva conference too had warned the Indian political leadership against radical Islamists and asked for a separate national identity for Sindh.
 The then Indian leaders, I assume didn’t grasp his words till the time the Mumbai attacks took place, it’s only now that they have woken up.
 Therefore, I say that ideologically we have already defeated Pakistan; it’s the political support we ask for.
-(Video link to this quote)

 A lot of readers will not stand in vein with his fanatics and hold opinions that will state otherwise.
 But Perspective.
 Wikipedia doesn’t always nail it right but it defines perspective correctly, one’s personal opinion about an issue.
 Sharif Burfat continues to spread his message regionally and internationally through various media outlets and social networking sites.